What I Teach:

 Speech Arts & Drama:

 Speech Arts & Drama is a vast subject through the Royal Conservatory of Music that covers the art of speech performance.
 Studies include performance in poetry, prose, scene work and acting, mime, public speaking, and oral storytelling.
 Higher grades are also able to study technique & theory, and history & literature.
 I studied Speech Arts & Drama for 10 years under Shirley Konrad of The Speech Studio and have been qualified to teach Speech Arts & Drama since 2012.
-Speech Arts & Drama is a great way to install confidence in students to help them with all other pursuits, whether within in the arts or otherwise.
+Speech Arts & Drama is a great way to instill confidence in students to help them with all other pursuits, whether within in the arts or otherwise.

 For more information on Speech Arts & Drama, check out the syllabus here.

 I have been singing since the ripe, old age of three years old.
 What started as solo Ukrainian folk singing turned into choral Ukrainian folk singing, then classical choral singing, musical theatre, and finally opera.
 I have been a student of noted Edmonton tenor Ron Long since 2012 and have found that much of my speech training transitioned quite well to song.
 I am highly concerned with vocal health and have taken various vocal workshops to learn as much as I can about the voice in song.
 By studying voice with me you can be sure that we will work together to get the sound you're looking for while being safe.

 Classical Music Theory: